 Pregnancy is usually an exciting time for expectant parents.
 But pregnancy doesn't always end with the anticipated baby.
-In rare cases, a woman (or even a man) believes she is pregnant, only to find out that her symptoms were caused not by pregnancy, but by something else entirely.
+In rare cases, women (or even men) believe they are pregnant, only to find out that their symptoms were caused not by pregnancy, but by something else entirely.

 False pregnancy, clinically termed pseudocyesis, is the belief that you are expecting a baby when you are not really carrying a child.
 People with pseudocyesis have many, if not all, symptoms of pregnancy -- with the exception of an actual fetus.
 Some men experience a related phenomenon known as couvade, or sympathetic pregnancy.
 They will develop many of the same symptoms as their pregnant partners, including weight gain, nausea, and backache.